When the name Don Baker is brought up to theatre organ enthusiasts, one word immediately flashes through their minds ...

 Don was born in St. Thomas, Ontario, Canada, began taking piano lessons in 1911 at the age of 8, and went on to study piano at Mount Royal College in Calgary, Alberta and at the Conservatory of Music in Toronto, Ontario; his quick mind made him a rapid learner, and by the age of 20 he had built himself into a rapid sight-reader in command of a fluent piano technique and ability to improvise; this mastery instilled in him a quiet confidence to be able to handle any new music or work around any unexpected situation involving his instrument, the piano.

-It's no exaggeration to say that this man was one of those gifted souls who happened to come to picture playing with all the right stuff going for him -- a musical mind that worked very fast, a keen sense of what to look for in dramatizing an arrangement, a sharp eye and ear for genuine melodies, a willingness to make a never-ending search for new material that has a tune, appeal, and a throb in it, quick sight-reading skill, ability to improvise well when necessary, fluent technique -- he was the total package; feats of incredible musicianship at the last minute were standard-issue with him, and his fingers could fly over the keys at speeds that would have had the average player careening off the rails.
+It's no exaggeration to say that this man was one of those gifted souls who happened to come to picture playing with all the right stuff going for him -- a musical mind that worked very fast, a keen sense of what to look for in dramatizing an arrangement, a sharp eye and ear for genuine melodies, a willingness to make a never-ending search for new material that has a tune, appeal, and a throb in it, quick sight-reading skill, ability to improvise well when necessary, fluent technique -- he was a larger-than-life figure; feats of musicianship at the last minute were standard-issue with him, and his fingers could fly over the keys at speeds that would have had the average player careening off the rails.

 Baker came from Canada to New York City as a permanent resident in 1923 and found work as a pit pianist at the old Flushing Theatre located at 37-11 Main Street in downtown Flushing, Queens, Long Island, working alongside the 6-piece "Flushing Symphony" to provide musical accompaniment for silent motion pictures and vaudeville stage shows; on a certain night when the regular organist didn't show up, Baker, who had never sat at an organ console before, was drafted as an emergency fill-in; having all the requisites to ready himself for work at the theatrical organ, he could only come away having liked it and wanting more [See blog, The Pipe Organ Bug, That Look].